LisaSkalon/LSkalon_Open_Lab_Notebook_Mass_Lab/_posts/2024-12-10-Zooxantellae-symbionts-of-Porites-astreoides-extraction-and-identification.md

 2. Remove acetone with a filter tip
 3. Repeat centrifugation to remove acetone remains
 4. Wash pellet with 1 ml FSW (0.22u filtered sea water) or PBS (use reverse pipetting and mix well)
-5. Transfer sample into a new 1.5 ml tube
+5. Transfer the sample into a new 1.5 ml tube
 6. Centrifuge again for 1 minute.
 If a pellet is not forming, add another centrifugation step -  5 min at max speed
 7. Remove FSW/PBS supernatant using a filter tip, be careful – do not disturb the pellet.
 Note: If some FSW/PBS remains, continue without trying to remove it.